UPDATED: AUGUST 07, 2023 | 2 MIN READ

 How to get coverage on your parent’s health insurance plan

 If you remain on your parent’s plan until your 26th birthday, you may not need to take action.
-Check with your parents or insurance agent to ensure you have everything you need before starting school.
+Check with your parents or insurance agent to ensure you have everything before starting school.

 Getting health insurance from your school

 Some Idaho colleges offer their health plans but may not cover off-campus services or coverage for part-time students.
 For example, the College of Idaho requires all full-time students to have health insurance, whether with a private plan or through Aetna Student Health, the university’s health plan.
 Check with your university’s admissions office to see if it offers a health plan for students.